 The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activities of CFC.
-The information in the Schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The information in the Schedule is presented in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Expenditures reported in the Schedule are reported on the accrual basis of accounting.
-These expenditures are recognized following the cost principles contained in OMB Circular A-122, Cost Principles for Non-Profit Organizations, under which certain types of expenditures are not allowable or are limited as to reimbursement.
-Because the Schedule presents only a selected portion of CFC's operations, it is not intended to and does not present its financial position, changes in net assets or cash flows as of and for the year ended December 31, 2014.
+These expenditures are recognized following the cost principles contained in Uniform Guidance Section .400 and OMB Circular A-122, Cost Principles for Non-Profit Organizations, under which certain types of expenditures are not allowable or are limited as to reimbursement.
+Because the Schedule presents only a selected portion of CFC's operations, it is not intended to and does not present its financial position, changes in net assets or cash flows as of and for the year ended December 31, 2015.